AaltoSciComp/scicomp-docs/rse/index.rst

 Research Software Engineers
 ===========================

-In 2020, Aalto Scientific Computing is trialing a Research Software/Data Engineer (RSE) program to improve the quality of our scientific computing and data use.  "`Research software engineer <rse-def_>`_" is a recent term for a longstanding role: someone that works at the interface of
+In 2020, Aalto Scientific Computing is beginning a Research Software/Data Engineer (RSE) program to improve the quality of our scientific computing and data use.  "`Research software engineer <rse-def_>`_" is a recent term for a longstanding role: someone that works at the interface of